Lucas-Henry/Flappy_Bird_NEAT-AI/README.md

   ```
   pip install neat-python
   ```
-3. Open your code editor/ IDE and run
+3. Open FlappyBird.py on your code editor/ IDE and run

 ### Linux / Mac Os

 1. Check if your dependencies is updated

-2. Download the follow dependencies:
+2. Download the follow dependencies in your terminal:
   ```
   pip install pygame
   ```